prateekkumar2003/C_Project2/README.md

-# Tic Tac Toe Game
+# Static Library for Sort, Min, Max in C
-A simple implementation of the classic Tic Tac Toe game in C language
+A simple implementation of Static Library in C language

 Features
-1. Play Tic Tac Toe against a friend.
-2. Simple and intuitive user interface.
-3. Keeps track of the game's state and declares the winner.
+1. You can sort you array using mySort(int* arr , int n);
+2. one can find the maximum and minimum between two element

 Usage
-1. There are two players in the game Player1 and Player2
 2. Player1 mark  'X' ans Player2 mark 'O'
 3. Choose a number between 1 to 9 corresponding to the place where you want to mark